 Escape From a Boko Haram Camp

-In an encampment of hundreds of armed terrorists, 37-year-old mother of three, Rahila Moses found herself in the dark shadow of death when she was captured by Boko Haram insurgents.
+In an encampment of hundreds of armed terrorists, 37-year-old mother of three, Rahila Moses found herself in the dark shadow of death when she was captured by an extremist group that is located primarily in Northern Nigeria insurgents.
 Her persevering, courageous faith and subsequent miraculous deliverance are a living testimony of God’s awesome power.

 Rahila had boarded a public bus in northeastern Nigeria.
 She was the only Christian among a group of about ten Muslim passengers.
 They had just started their journey when an armed group of young jihadists blocked the road and forced the bus to stop.